 2,458 texts in Legends of the Jews (Ginzberg)

-According to the legends, death had been decreed against him.
+Death had been decreed against him.
 Seriously.
 But Hezekiah, being the resourceful and pious king that he was, wasn't about to take that lying down.
-He pr...
+He prayed.
+He pleaded with God....

 Take the story of King Hezekiah.
 Hezekiah's recovery from a life-threatening illness was miraculous in itself.
 According to Ginzberg's retelling in Legends of the Jews, it was actu...